Behavioral Therapy for Autism Spectrum Disorder in Children

 Most children with autism spectrum disorder benefit from targeted treatment of language deficits and behavior.
 This may include educational therapy, speech and language therapy, motor skills development, and play and socialization with peers.
 Early, intensive, and structured education can help children learn how to talk and communicate, play interactively, and care for themselves.

-Expert clinicians at the Child Study Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, offer evidence-based behavioral treatments to children with autism spectrum disorder.
+Expert clinicians at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, offer evidence-based behavioral treatments to children with autism spectrum disorder.
 Parents, family members, and caregivers can all be trained in these techniques.
 Consistent use of these behavioral interventions often produces the best results.

 Applied Behavioral Analysis

 Young children with autism spectrum disorder are often taught language, social, and other skills through the use of an intensive, one-on-one therapy called applied behavioral analysis.
 This treatment focuses on giving children short, simple tasks and then rewarding them when they successfully complete the task.

 This therapy is broken down into three small steps.
 First the therapist gives a clear instruction to the child and may provide a prompt by demonstrating or physically guiding the response.
 Next, the child responds by performing a behavior.
 Finally, the therapist demonstrates the consequence, which can include positive reinforcement, if the child has correctly performed the desired behavior, or no reaction, if the child has not responded as desired.